 Jennifer Baccon, Elementary Library Coordinator, NIST International School, Bangkok

 I grew up on a large grain farm 20 miles west of Winnipeg, Manitoba.
 For me, farming had three seasons: work, softball, and ringette.
 I am the youngest of three kids (“the caboose,” as my mom called me).
 After I finished high school and university, I left Canada and worked in Asia for eight years.
 It turned to be a build-your-own-family adventure.
 I met my husband in Bahrain, and we had twins in Thailand.
 We now live in Calgary, Alberta…near the beautiful Rocky Mountains.
 I’ve been a teacher for more than 20 years, and it’s a job I absolutely love.
-One of the main reasons I write children’s books is because I’m a big kid myself: I love to laugh and to learn new …
+One of the main reasons I write children’s books is because I’m a big kid myself: I love to laugh and to learn new things.
+My …